 Designation as a “Program with Evidence of Effectiveness”

-SPRC designated this intervention as a “program with evidence of effectiveness” based on its inclusion in SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP).
+SPRC designated this intervention as a “program with evidence of effectiveness” based on its review and rating by the Clearinghouse for Military Family Readiness and its inclusion in SAMHSA’s National Registry of Evidence-Based Programs and Practices (NREPP).